nbrew3000/prophet-challenge/README.md

 After estimating the model, plot the forecast.

-Plot the individual time series components of the model
+Plot the individual time series components of the model.
+Chatgpt

 What time of day exhibits the greatest popularity?